anace/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk weekdayactivitypatterns](figure/weekdayactivitypatterns-1.png)

+There is a difference in the activity pattern between weekdays and weekends.
 The weekday pattern looks very much like the average pattern, i.e. more steps in the morning, while the weekend pattern shows the steps more distributed along the day.